image

 Accreditation Status

-The Bachelor of Science program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Mechanical Engineering (BS) is accredited by the Engineering Accreditation Commission of ABET, under the General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.

 Program Educational Objectives